LaSurprise/Shiny/README.md

-## Our First shiny Application : "ShinyTest_StormData"
+## Our First Shiny Application : "ShinyTest_StormData"

 The goal of this work was to develop and document a shiny application.